 El Mercadito (The Little Market)

 El Mercadito (The Little Market) is a community food pantry operated by Mission Action, offering essential and culturally appropriate groceries to individuals and families facing food insecurity.
-Our market-style pantry provides a variety of fresh produce, grains, proteins, and other staples so members can prepare healthy, culturally relevant meals at home.
+Our market-style pantry allows participants to choose from a variety of fresh produce, grains, proteins, and pantry staples so they can prepare healthy, culturally relevant meals at home.

 - New Time: 11:00 AM – 2:00 PM